inetrg/inet/showcases/ethernet/preemption/doc/index.rst

 **TODO** the background3 frag0 frame is just a minimum ethernet frame long

+Here is the same frame sequence displayed in Wireshark:

 .. figure:: media/wireshark.png
    :align: center
    :width: 100%

+..
+In the Wireshark log, ``frame 5`` is the first fragment of ``background-3``.
+Note that FPP refers to `Frame Preemption Protocol`.

+In the Wireshark log, ``frame 5`` and ``frame 7`` are the two fragments of ``background-3``.
+Note that FPP refers to `Frame Preemption Protocol`; ``frame 6`` is ``ts-1``, sent between the two fragments.

-- wireshark displays fragmented ethernet frames weirdly
+.. - wireshark displays fragmented ethernet frames weirdly
    - the two fragments are 5 and 7
    - the reassembled frame is 6
    - the sum of the sizes of 5 + 7 (583 + 683) is 1266
    - its more than the unfragmented frame size (1254) because there are two ethernet headers/more headers

 .. .. figure:: media/inspector.png
    :align: center